Sofee25/RestaurantClient/docs/CUSTOMER_TRANSACTION_FIXES.md

 # Customer Transaction Implementation & Fixes

+> **Status (2025-12-15):** ✅ Flow implemented and active.
+Customer cart/checkout/order confirmation features described below are present in the app and wired to backend APIs.

 ## 🚀 **Implementation Summary**

 I have successfully implemented and fixed the complete customer shopping transaction flow.
 The customer UI now properly integrates with the backend for all transaction operations.